kitbs/stubs/README.md

 A package to create files, folders and content with variables.

-Available for PHP applications or as a [CLI tool](https://github.com/awesome-stubs/cli).
+Use this package for PHP applications | [CLI Here](https://github.com/awesome-stubs/cli).

 ## Installation